- LED light source with up to 30,000 hours of life

 There are still a few issues—such as an advertised Dynamic Smoothing feature that can't be found in the menus and a black level that's on the high side (even compared to other DLP projectors in this price range).
 But, overall, the Anker Cosmos Max now offers a good theatrical experience, especially if you can keep any extra light from coming into your room.

 Brightness.
 In Standard picture mode and Normal color temperature with Brightness set to 100 and Maxbright gamma selected, the Anker Nebula Cosmos Max measured 943 ANSI lumens, which is 62.8% of the published spec.
 Light output in Movie mode dropped by 11% to 838 ANSI lumens and by 27% to 684 ANSI lumens in Office picture mode.
 There is no Eco mode to prolong light source life or decrease power consumption.
 Color brightness measured 98.6% of white.

 |Picture Mode||ANSI Lumens|

 Fan Noise.
 Anker says that the Cosmos Max is rated not to exceed 32 dB based on the ISO7779 lab measurement standard.
 In a more casual measurement in my living room from my viewing position about three feet behind the Cosmos Max, the sound meter registered 34.2 dB.
 There's a slight high-pitched whine from the fans, but it can only be heard if you're sitting closer than the three feet.

 Input Lag.
-With a Leo Bodnar 1080p lag tester, I measured 1080p/60 input lag on the Nebula Cosmos Max at 108.8ms.
-This is far too much for any but the most casual gamer, and would only be acceptable for games that aren't reliant on quick response, like The Sims.
+With a Leo Bodnar 1080p lag tester, I measured 1080p/60 input lag on the Nebula Cosmos Max at 96.5 ms. This is far too much for any but the most casual gamer, and would only be acceptable for games that aren't reliant on quick response, like The Sims.